zazuko/barnard59/packages/shacl/readme.md

 Shapes can also be path relative to the working directory.

 In cases when a remote address give to `--shapes` option does not include a correct `content-type` header (or does not provide a `content-type` header at all), the pipeline will fail.
 In such cases, it is possible to use the `--shapesFormat` option to select the correct RDF parser.
-Its value must be a media type of, such as `text/turtle`.
+Its value must be a media type, such as `text/turtle`.